nanos/FediFetcher/README.md

 ## Contribute

 Thank you for wanting to contribute to FediFetcher!
-Please have a look at our [Contribution to FediFetcher Guide](https://github.com/nanos/FediFetcher/wiki/Contribute-To-FediFetcher) to get started.
+Please have a look at our [Contributing to FediFetcher Guide](https://github.com/nanos/FediFetcher/wiki/Contribute-To-FediFetcher) to get started.

 ## Acknowledgments